-Similarly to the carpet python, the ball python is another popular pet snake variety.
+Similarly to the carpet python, the ball python is another popular pet, and very cute snake variety.
 Their head and body shapes are extremely similar to carpet pythons, with large and friendly faces.
 In addition, ball pythons are highly recommended as beginner pet snakes given their docile nature and easy care needs.
 Plus, ball pythons have been bred for captivity and are found in a variety of patterns and colors, including:

 - Yellow Belly

 As you can no doubt see, you’ll have no trouble finding a ball python in the specific shade and pattern that you’ve always dreamed of.
 However, some of these variations are extremely rare and expensive, so keep this in mind if you are considering adopting a ball python.
 While these snakes can grow larger than other types, they live a long life- up to 40 years in captivity!

 While they aren’t often kept as pets, the ringneck snake is definitely one of the cutest snakes in the world.
 These slightly venomous snakes are members of the Colubridae family along with corn and vine snakes.
 You can identify them easily by the brightly colored ring around their necks, which is where they got their namesake!

 Ringneck snakes come in a variety of colors, including gray, black, brown, red, and yellow.
 However, what makes them most unique and stunning is that their underbellies usually contain vivid coloring while the upper portion of their bodies remains a solid, neutral color.
 The reason that ringneck snakes look like this is to protect them in the wild.
 They remain a neutral and camouflaged color while traveling or hunting, and they reveal their brightly colored underbellies to warn predators that they are indeed venomous!

 11. Kenyan Sand Boa